 |BEST OF THE REST|

-Another side struggling to make much headway are Lyon, whose biggest move in January will be keeping hold of Bafetimbi Gomis and Yoann Gourcuff until their contracts expire in the summer.
+Another side struggling to make much headway is Lyon.
+The club's biggest move in January will be keeping hold of Bafetimbi Gomis and Yoann Gourcuff until their contracts expire in the summer.

 The other major moves already slated for January will see Bastia and Montpellier sign Djibril Cisse and Mbaye Niang (on loan) respectively from Kuban Krasnodar and AC Milan.